-- 1. From the Maintenance menu in PracticeMaster, select File Maintenance. - Double-click Calendar.

-3. Click the Field tab.
+- 1. In the Quick Launch, search for and select "File Maintenance." - Double-click Calendar. - 3.
+Click the Field tab. - a.

-- a.
 To add the Contact Phone # field to the Calendar file: - i.
 Click the button to insert a new field. - ii.
-Type over the "New\Field" text with the appropriate name for the field.
-For this example, we will name the first field "Contact\Phone". - iii.
+Type over the "New_Field" text with the appropriate name for the field.
+For this example, we will name the first field "Contact_Phone". - iii.
 From the Field Type drop-down, select Virtual. - iv.
 Replace the Field Name text with the desired label for the field.
 For this example, we will enter "Contact Phone #". - v.
-From the Lookup Field drop-down, select Related Party. - vi.
+From the Lookup Field drop-down, select Related_Party. - vi.
 From the Field To Copy From drop-down, select Phone 1 (Figure 20). - b.
 To add the Contact Email field to the Calendar file: - i.
 Click the button to insert a new field. - ii.
-Type over the "New\Field" text with the appropriate name for the field.
-For this example, we will enter "Contact Email". - iii.
+Type over the "New_Field" text with the appropriate name for the field.
+For this example, we will enter "Contact_Email". - iii.
 From the Field Type drop-down, select Virtual. - iv.
-From the Lookup Field drop-down, select Related\Party. - v.
+From the Lookup Field drop-down, select Related_Party. - v.
 From the Field To Copy From drop-down, select Email Address. - 4.
-Click Done.

-▶ Part 2 - To configure the Calendar file to display contact phone and email information

-- 1. From the File menu, point to Open and select Calendar. - 2.
+Click Done. - ► Part 2 To configure the Calendar file to display contact phone and email information - 1.
+In the Quick Launch, search for and select "Calendar." - 2.
 From the List tab, select Edit | Form Designer. - a.
 Click the page on which you want the Contact Phone # and Contact Email fields to appear. - b.
-Click the A button on the Form Designer toolbar. - c.
-From the Field Selection List window, while holding down the Shift key, select the "Contact Phone" and "Contact Email" fields. - d.
+Click the $oxed{A}$ button on the Form Designer toolbar.

+- c.
+From the Field Selection List window, while holding down the Shift key, select the "Contact_Phone" and "Contact_Email" fields. - d.
 Click OK. - e.
 Click and drag the fields to the desired position. - f.
 Click the 📛 button.